-The Royal Flying Doctor Service works to reduce the disparity of health service access.
+We at the RFDS work to reduce the disparity in health service access.
 We bring emergency medical and primary health services to those areas that don't have access.
 We make it possible for people to live, work and travel across this large continent.